digineo/texd-ruby/README.md

 ```

 Note: In order to run the tests against the latest `rails/main` commit, you
-need to have Ruby 3.2+ installed.
-To run the tests against all released Rails
+need to have Ruby 3.2 or newer installed.
+To run the tests against all released
-versions, Ruby 2.7 currently suffices.
+Rails versions, Ruby 3.2 currently suffices.

 I'd recommend running `USE_DOCKER=1 make test-all` to run against all minimally
 supported Ruby versions in Docker containers.
 This obviously requires Docker to